Plug-and-Play Latent Feature Editing for Orientation-Adaptive Quantitative Susceptibility Mapping Neural Networks: Theory and Method

 \subsubsection{Orientation-Adaptive iQSM}

-The network backbone of the proposed iQSM+ is constructed by combining the proposed PnP OA-LFE modules into our previously developed iQSM network \citep{b13}, which is composed of a novel LoT Layer and a traditional U-net.
+As shown in the bottom part of Fig. \ref{fig2}, the network backbone of the proposed iQSM+ is constructed by combining the proposed PnP OA-LFE modules into our previously developed iQSM network \citep{b13}, which is composed of a novel LoT Layer and a traditional U-net.
 The OA-LFE modules are appended after every 3D convolutional layer in the U-net part to make full use of the orientation information.

-The U-net part contains 18 3D convolutional layers with kernel size of 3$\times$3$\times$3 and stride size of 1$\times$1$\times$1 and 1 voxel zero padding to maintain the image size; 18 OA-LFE modules following the 3D convolutional layers to gain Orientation Adaptability; 4 max-pooling and 3D transposed convolution layers of kernel size 2$\times$2$\times$2 are introduced in the contracting and expanding path for multiscale learning, respectively; 22 ReLU units are set as the activation function, and a 1$\times$1$\times$1 3D convolutional layer without zero padding is adopted as the output layer.
+The U-net part contains 18 three-dimensional convolutional layers with kernel size of 3$\times$3$\times$3 and stride size of 1$\times$1$\times$1 and 1 voxel zero padding to maintain the image size; 18 OA-LFE modules following the 3D convolutional layers to gain Orientation Adaptability; 4 max-pooling and 3D transposed convolution layers of kernel size 2$\times$2$\times$2 are introduced in the contracting and expanding path for multiscale learning, respectively; 22 ReLU units are set as the activation function, and a 1$\times$1$\times$1 3D convolutional layer without zero padding is adopted as the output layer.
 Finally, a skip connection from the first channel of the LoT Layer output to the U-net output is added, forming a residual block \citep{b55}, which helps the training process converge faster.
 Furthermore, this skip connection can mitigate the vanishing gradient problem during training \citep{b56}.